ctrl-exec - Installation and Operations

 api_port = 7445 # API server port

-api_cert = /etc/ctrl-exec/ctrl-exec.crt # optional, enables TLS on API
+api_cert = /etc/ctrl-exec/dispatcher.crt # optional, enables TLS on API

 cert_days = 365 # lifetime for new/renewed agent certs